Pettisville

 Superintendent Switzer was appointed executive director.
 PHS grads attorney Jan Stamm and accountant Dave Rupp agreed to assist in legal and accounting areas.
 At the time of its founding, the PSF was one of the first local school foundations in the state.
 Since that time, the PSF has provided assistance in the creation of numerous area school foundations.

-As we look to the “NEXT 35 Years” the Pettisville School Foundation will continue to serve our students, staff and community through scholarships, grants and other projects.
+As we near our fortieth anniversary, the Pettisville School Foundation will continue to serve our students, staff, and community through the family fund, scholarships, grants, and other projects.

 Pettisville School Foundation's PDF documents: